d3v53c/python-gerrit-api/README.rst

 ====================================================
-Python wrapper for the Gerrit V3.x API.
+Python wrapper for the Gerrit V3.x REST API.
 ====================================================

 Installation